stateful/docs.runme.dev/docs/getting-started.md

 Check [Runme's releases page](https://github.com/stateful/runme/releases) to download the CLI for all other platforms.

+## What You Need To Know

 ## Key Features

 - Execute command blocks via a simple ▶️ play button instead of copy&paste-ing into your terminal
 - Leverage placeholder and prompts to have readers interactively complete ENV VARs
 - Fine-tune your doc's executable notebook cells to streamline the execution experience for others
 - Run watchers for compilation/bundling in as background tasks
 - Capture non-interactive output directly inside the respective notebook's cell output